 How do I get around the region? – If you’re looking to explore the whole region, having a car is going to be your best bet.
 If you’re going to be requiring a car rental from either Toronto or Buffalo airports, I highly recommend that you check out my car rental coupon code resource to save a ton of money.
 Otherwise, public transit within the Niagara Falls area has been greatly improved thanks to WeGo.
 They have 4 lines including a shuttle to Niagara-on-the-Lake and only costs $9 for 24-hour unlimited usage.

 Do I need travel insurance? – As always, travel insurance is highly recommended.
 My philosophy is that you want to make sure you’re covered in case the unknown happens.
 With the amount of travel that I do, I always get basic travel insurance that’s good for multiple trips and lasts the full year.
-If you’re wanting for adventure sports coverage as a Canadian, travelcuts has a really good custom plan that you won’t find anywhere else.
-If you’re from Canada, I always check Kanetix to make sure I get the best rates.
-If you’re anywhere else in the world including the US, World Nomads is my preferred insurer.
+World Nomads is the best balance of coverage and price for anyone looking for travel insurance.
+Make sure to read our full review of why and a breakdown of how they work.
+For a more broader look at travel insurance, make sure to read this.